t3-oss/create-t3-app/www/src/pages/en/usage/env-variables.md

 The content of these files may seem scary at first glance, but don't worry, it's not as complicated as it looks.
 Let's take a look at them one by one, and walk through the process of adding additional environment variables.

-_TLDR; If you want to add a new environment variable, you must add it to both your `.env` as well as defining the validator in `env/schema.mjs`._
+_TLDR; If you want to add a new environment variable, you must add it to both your `.env` as well as define the validator in `env/schema.mjs`._

 ## schema.mjs